elixir-europe/infectious-diseases-toolkit/pathogen-characterisation/data-sources.md

 ## Introduction

-## What is pathogen caracterization data, and why is it important for infectious diseases research?
+## What is pathogen characterisation data, and why is it important for infectious diseases research?

 ## Topic 1